lukebemish/hrse/content/specs/dev.md

 * `\e` - escape
 * `\\` - backslash
 * `\"` - double quote
-* `\uXXXX` - unicode character with the given codepoint.
-Can have anywhere from 1 to 4 hex digits, taking the longest case-insensitive match.
-* `\UXXXXXXXX` - unicode character with the given codepoint.
-Can have anywhere from 1 to 8 hex digits, taking the longest case-insensitive match.
-* `\xXX` - unicode character with the given codepoint.
-Can have anywhere from 1 to 2 hex digits, taking the longest case-insensitive match.
+* `\u{XXXX}` - unicode character with the given codepoint.
+Can have any number of case-insensitive hex digits, but must match a valid unicode character.
 * `\000` - unicode character with the given codepoint.
 Can have anywhere from 1 to 3 octal digits, taking the longest match.

 ### Integers